 Enjoying a relaxing experience, using your dishwasher and washing garments are simply a handful of cases of the home conveniences that require hot water.

 You more than likely won’t realize your water heater is going bad until you experience cold water running out of your showerhead.
-If you’re alert to these cues, you won’t miss out on hot showers.
+If you’re aware of these cues, you won’t miss out on hot showers.

 - Rusty Water